-3. Acceptance, Correlation, Verification and Quality Independent Assurance Testing.
-The Contractor's quality control test results from paired samples will be validated by compared and correlated to the Engineer's verification test results on a regular basis using guidelines and tolerances set forth in Materials I.M.
+3. Acceptance, Correlation, and Quality Assurance Testing.

+The Contractor's quality control test results will be compared and correlated to the Engineer's test results on a regular basis using guidelines and tolerances set forth in Materials I.M.
 208, Appendix C; 216; and 511.

-If the Engineer's verification test results validate the Contractor's test results If satisfactory correlation exists between the Contractor's test results and the Engineer tests, the Contractor's results will be used for material acceptance.
+If satisfactory correlation exists between the Contractor's test results and the Engineer tests, the Contractor's results will be used.
 Disputes between the Contractor's and Engineer's test results, on one sample or one test of one sample, will be resolved in accordance with Materials I.M.
 511.

-The Engineer will select, at random, a split portion of one or more of the daily hot mix production verification samples.
+The Engineer will select, at random, a split portion of one or more of the daily hot mix production samples.
 Some or all of the samples selected will be tested in the materials laboratory designated by the Engineer.
-The Engineer will use the verification test results to determine if the Contractor's test results can be used for acceptance test as many of the samples as necessary to establish a correlation.
+The Engineer will test as many of the samples as necessary to establish a correlation.

-The Engineer will test each lot-select one daily set of cores at random each week.
-These will be tested at the Contractor's field quality control laboratory-materials laboratory designated by the Engineer.
-Cores may from the initial production will also be tested by the Contractor, but the Contractor's test results will not be used for material acceptance-and the Engineer for correlation and validation of results.
+The Engineer will select one daily set of cores at random each week.
+These will be tested at the materials laboratory designated by the Engineer.
+Cores from the initial production will also be tested by the Contractor and the Engineer for correlation and validation of results.